 Another issue that some people have in writing a PhD motivation letter is the gulf in requirements between an undergraduate or Master's course and a PhD course.
 In an undergraduate or Master's course, you have to attend classes, complete assignments, and perform well in assessments.
 In a PhD, you will often have to come up with your own research questions, choose the best methodology to answer those questions, and motivate and organise yourself to complete your work.
 If you don't have direct experience with doing these PhD tasks, that's okay – you won't be expected to know everything before you even start the PhD.
 However, you do want to show that you have the capacity to perform this kind of work.
 In order to do this, you should focus on the skills that you have – such as data analysis, writing, research, presentation, and so on.
 Try to give examples of how you have used these skills in the past to show that you're ready for the challenge of a PhD now.

 Something that hiring committees like to see is that you are interested in working in your chosen field in the future.
 This means that you need to talk about what your plans are for after the PhD if you want to be accepted.
 For most people applying for a PhD, the interest will be in doing a postdoc once they have completed the PhD.
 Other people may know that they want to work in industry, or for an NGO or for the government.
 Any of these answers is fine, but the committee will want to see that you have thought about your long-term career.
 Do mention your long-term plans near the end of your motivation letter to show that you are serious about a career in your chosen field.

 To Whom It May Concern,

-I am writing to express my interest in the doctoral program in the psychology department at Humboldt University.
+I am writing to express my interest in pursuing a PhD in economics at Imperial College London.